pingcap/docs-dm/en/dm-worker-configuration-file.md

 # DM-worker listen address.
 worker-addr = ":8262"

-# Represents a MySQL/MariaDB instance or a replication group.
+# Represents a MySQL/MariaDB instance or a migration group.
 source-id = "mysql-replica-01"

 # Server ID of secondary library for binlog replication.
-# Each instance (primary and secondary) in replication groups should have a different server ID.
+# Each instance (primary and secondary) in migration groups should have a different server ID.
 server-id = 101

 # flavor: mysql/mariadb